What Is Retail Construction?

 Frequently Asked Questions

-Retail construction refers to the construction of a structure that is meant for consumer use.
-This could mean that the building is being constructed from the ground up, or that it is being remodeled or renovated from an existing space.
+Retail construction projects refers to the construction of a structure that is meant for consumer use.
+This could mean that the building is being constructed from the ground up, or that it is being remodelled or renovated from an existing space.

-Some examples of types of retail construction buildings include malls, restaurants, or freestanding retail stores.
-Spaces like a movie theater or arcade would also be considered retail construction.
+Some examples of types of a retail construction project include malls, restaurants, or freestanding retail stores.
+Spaces like a movie theatre or arcade would also be considered retail construction.